acircleda/blog/content/project/r-handbook/index.md

 url_video: ""
 ---

-This is an ongoing project to write an introduction to R that is relevant to students in our evaluation, statistics, and measurement PhD program.
-It would also be relevant to those interested in learning R, especially for analyzing survey data from import, to cleaning, to analysis.
+This project is part of a summer internship with [Dr. Jennifer Ann Morrow](https://epc.utk.edu/people/jennifer-ann-morrow-phd/) to create an introduction to `R` resource guide relevant to students in our evaluation, statistics, and measurement PhD program.
+It would also be relevant to anyone interested in learning R. Its topics include setup, important, data manipulation, data cleaning, statistical analysis, and data visualization.
+The examples use real survey data and take readers from import, to cleaning, to analysis.

 The handbook is being developed with `bookdown` and will have supplemental exercises written with `learnr`.